Grades 3 - 4 overview

 Grades 3-4: I Am a Unique But Interdependent Part of Earth's Human Community

-Each 2 year learning cycle in the Waldorf curriculum has an underlying theme that supports learners' developing consciousness and cognitive capacities.
+Each 2-3 year learning cycle in the SOLA curriculum has an underlying theme that supports learners' developing consciousness and cognitive capacities.

 The gradual separation of a child from the unity of the universe around her comes to completion in third grade.
-At some point during this two year cycle, children will enter a developmental phase referred to by Waldorf teachers as the “nine year change.”
+At some point during this two year cycle, children will enter a developmental phase referred to in child development as the “nine year change.”
 With an emergent sense of separateness comes self-awareness and recognition of being different from others.
 The reassuring order and harmony of the world that they previously relied upon is now questionable, including the authority of the important adults in their lives.

 Thematic lessons begin with an exploration of the practical aspects of life on earth: the cultivation of food, the building of shelters, and the creation of garments.
 Norse myths depict the creation of the world out of fire and ice, and students enjoy the grandeur of characters that inhabit this world: gods and giants, dwarfs and humans.
 They see Loki, Thor and others march unmistakably, step by step, toward their doom.
 As one world is destroyed, another reassuringly emerges.